 Almost 2 in every 3 new jobs created will come from these four industries.

-Department of Employment, Skills, Small and Family Business labour market analyst, Ivan Neville, sums up some of the changes we can expect- 'We are seeing the strongest employment growth in quite traditional service roles – in particular, there's strong demand for carers across the board.'
+Department of Education, Skills and Employment labour market analyst, Ivan Neville, sums up some of the changes we can expect- 'We are seeing the strongest employment growth in quite traditional service roles – in particular, there's strong demand for carers across the board.'

 Reasons for jobs growth in these industries